dominion-dev/dominion-ecs-java/dominion-ecs-engine-benchmark/README.md

 # <img src="https://github.com/dominion-dev/dominion-ecs-java/raw/main/dominion-logo-square.png" align="right" width="100"> Dominion Benchmark

 Below is a list of the most significant benchmarks related to the current implementation of the API.
-More benchmarks will come as new API methods are implemented.
+More benchmarks will come as new API methods are implemented in the Dominion Engine.

 These single-threaded benchmarks were run on a notebook, a MacBook Pro 2021 with M1 Pro 10 core, compiled and executed natively with JDK Azul-17 aarch64: